A pump delivers the molten product from a vessel or pit to the Rotoform system via heated pipes and a filter.

 The rotation speed of the Rotoform is synchronized with the speed of the belt to allow a gentle deposition of the liquid droplets onto the moving belt.
 Heat released during cooling and solidification is transferred via the steel belt to cooling water sprayed underneath.

 This water is collected in tanks and and returned to the water recooling system; at no stage does it come into contact with the product.

-After the droplet has been deposited onto the steel belt, some product will remain around the holes of the outer shell.
-A special heated refeed bar forces this product into an internal gap in the Rotoform pastillator from where it is mixed with new product and re-fed onto the steel belt.
+After the drop has been deposited onto the steel belt, some product residuals could remain to the outer shell.
+A heated refeed bar forces this product back into the Rotoform and keeps the outer shell clean.